x4dr/Fen/endworld/mecha/computers.md

 ---

-### Example – Shield Daemon
+### Example - Shield Daemon

 - **Name:** Shield Daemon
 - **CPU:** 0.5
 - **Size:** 1
 - **Requirement:** Internal Computerization, Shields
-- **Effect:** If a switch inside the cockpit is flipped to “bring shields up”, load one Shield Configurator for each shield that is down.
+- **Effect:** If a switch inside the cockpit is flipped to "bring shields up", load one Shield Configurator for each shield that is down.
-    If it is flipped to “NOW”, load one Shield Burster for each shield that is down.
+    If it is flipped to "NOW", load one Shield Burster for each shield that is down.
 - **Runtime:** Ongoing
 - **To program:** Shields or relevant piloting skill, 1 workday per roll, total: 100
 - **Limits:** Specific to exact programs and mech

 ---

-### Example – Shield Configurator
+### Example - Shield Configurator

 - **Name:** Shield Configurator
 - **CPU:** 3